Introduction

 My propositions serve as elucidations in the following way: anyone who understands me eventually recognizes them as nonsensical, when he has used them—as steps—to climb beyond them.
 (He must, so to speak, throw away the ladder after he has climbed up it.)
 He must transcend these propositions, and then he will see the world aright.1

 Only lies are simple.
 Truth is complex, messy, alive.
 And words are dead things, mere tools.
 Language is machinery put in motion by people engaging with it and responding to it.
 So don’t expect to find an ordered presentation of a simple system.
-I do not claim to offer answers.
-Expect rather to find words intended to provoke responses, ideas worth arguing against.
-If you find yourself agreeing with everything written here, then you are not reading it.
-I misquote, and misapply quotes.
-I contradict myself.
-I argue in favor of positions I disagree with, sometimes without any indication of sarcasm.
-I skip predictable connecting phrases and repetitive concluding statements.
+This is an experiment in structure and method.
 If the words that follow have any value, that value is derived from the work they provoke you to do.

 The Proof is in the pudding

-Kids are people too.
+My central premise is that kids are people too.
 They are not stones to be shaped, or pets to be trained.
-Parents and kids are made of the same stuff – parents are not farmers while their kids are seeds to be grown.
+Parents and kids are made of the same stuff.
+Parents are not farmers while their kids are seeds to be grown.
+Parents are not shepherds and their kids sheep.
 Two primary implications of children being their own persons: 1) when you are called to give an account for your work as a parent, you will not be judged based upon how your children turned out; and 2) your authority as a parent is limited, the goals you may set for yourself are limited, and the methods you may use to achieve those goals are limited.